The Importance of CDPs for Retail

-Before we can explain why customer data platforms (CDPs) are so critical to retailers, we need to understand the role customer data plays in business today.
+Before we can explain why customer data platforms (CDPs) are so critical to retailers, we need to understand the role that customer data plays in business today.

-For instance, each time you favorite a sweater, watch a how-to video, click a link from a newsletter, or purchase another white T-shirt, that information gets logged.
+For instance, each time you favorite a sweater, watch a how-to video, click a link from a newsletter, or purchase another T-shirt, that information gets logged.
 The data can be pulled together to create individual profiles of who you are and what your buying habits are or could be, as well as to identify the audience segments to which you belong.

 These profiles can then inform the products that companies decide to develop, as well as steer them to showcase items customers prefer.
 Customer data can also help businesses personalize their communications — thus nurturing the relationship between brand and consumer — as well as improve customer service, like speeding up the checkout process.
 Business decisions may be guided by customer data too, such as identifying which segments have churned, how to price certain SKUs, and where to target ad dollars.